kadeska/cppTraining/README.md

 #### IMPORTAINT!
 If you are wanting to compile and run this code on a *Non linux* computer, than you must recompile the shaders seperatly first for your given OS.
 I recommend you follow [this tutorial](https://vulkan-tutorial.com/Drawing_a_triangle/Graphics_pipeline_basics/Shader_modules) and scroll down to *Compiling the shaders* and follow the steps for your OS.
 After that, you should be off to the races!
 Wohoo!!

+For a brief explanation, navigate to where you installed the VulkanSDK and locate the file named *"glslc"* and copy the file path in the *"compile.sh"* for linux and MacOS, or *"compile.bat"* for windows.
+The compile script should look something like what you see in the *compile.sh* file located in this project under *src/*.
+The first part is the location of your *"glslc"* file, followed by your shader file location, (both *".vert"* and *".frag"* files on seperate lines) *-o* is to specify the compiled ouput file name, so it would be the same file location and name but add the *".spv"* file extention at the end to indicate the compiled shader code.

+Than in termanal at the same working directory as you *compile* script run *'chmod +x compile.sh'* Than run the script with *'./compile.sh'*.
+You should see two new files in the *src/shaders/* directory with the *'.spv'* file extention.

+On MacOS you may incounter an error saying "this program can not be trusted", the easiest solution to this is to install the compiler saperatly using Homebrew with the command *'brew install glslang'* than use the command *'where glslc'* to get the path to the compiler you just installed.
+Copy that path and use this path instead in the *compile.sh* script.

+On Windows open file explorer and navigate to */../VulkanSDK/version_number/Bin32/glslc* if you hold *Shift* and right click that file you should be able to *copy as path*.
+Paste that path without the qoutations into the *compile.bat* file located in this project into where is says *"Your path to 'glslc.exe'"*.
+Than in your file explorer double click the *compile.bat* file and now you should see the compiled shader code in the *'src/shaders/'* location.